Filename: Filename extensions

-Many file systems, including FAT, NTFS, and VMS systems, consider as filename extension the part of the file name that consists of one or more characters following the last period in the filename, dividing the filename into two parts: a base name or stem and an extension or suffix used by some applications to indicate the file type.
-Multiple output files created by an application use the same basename and various extensions.
-For example, a compiler might use the extension FOR for source input file (for Fortran code), OBJ for the object output and LST for the listing.
+Multiple output files created by an application may use the same basename and various extensions.
+For example, a Fortran compiler might use the extension FOR for source input file, OBJ for the object output and LST for the listing.
 Although there are some common extensions, they are arbitrary and a different application might use REL and RPT.
 Extensions have been restricted, at least historically on some systems, to a length of 3 characters, but in general can have any length, e.g., html.

 Encoding interoperability

 There is no general encoding standard for filenames.

 File names have to be exchanged between software environments for network file transfer, file system storage, backup and file synchronization software, configuration management, data compression and archiving, etc. It is thus very important not to lose file name information between applications.
 This led to wide adoption of Unicode as a standard for encoding file names, although legacy software might not be Unicode-aware.